paulternate/cf-venafi-automation/docs/02-one-time-account-setup/README.md

 - Scroll to the foot of the "Configure stack options" page, then click "Next"
 - Scroll to the foot of the "Review" page, check ✅ the "Capabilities" checkbox and finally click "Submit"

+After ~30 secs, the stack will reach a "Staus" of "CREATE_COMPLETE".
-With the new Stack successfully created, you should be able to continue with the exercises in this workshop.
+You will now be able to continue with the exercises in this workshop.

 NOTE: You ran the Template in the "us-east-1" region.
 Like most AWS services, CloudFormation is regionally scoped.
 However, the IAM resources it creates are global, so it's not particularly important where it runs ... in case you were wondering.